- Fall: June 1-15

 Not every research project is successful, but all projects require a final report.
 If your project does not go smoothly, here is an example of the kind of report you can submit to show how your URCO grant benefited you as a researcher despite the project’s lack of success.

-The URCO program has moved all required steps for awardees to online format, ensuring that any student awarded the grant will be able to complete all requirements of the program remotely as needed.
-This includes a pre-award orientation training as well as post-project presentation opportunities and reports.
-If you have any questions regarding the potential COVID-19 impacts on your proposal, please contact Athena Dupont.
+For our Statewide and online students, the URCO program has virtual training options to ensure that any student awarded the grant will be able to complete all requirements of the program remotely as needed.
+This includes a pre-award orientation training as well as post-project presentation opportunities and reporting.
+If you have any questions regarding travel in your proposal, please contact Athena Dupont.